maxeisen/NFTokenator/README.md

+# NFTokenator
-# NFTokenator - an easy-to-use, extensible, and customizable tool for generating NFTs.
+> An easy-to-use, extensible, and customizable tool for generating NFTs.

 ### **Author**: Max Eisen